KILTprotocol/ProofCheck/README.md

 ### Production configuration

 By default, this example uses Peregrine, which is the testing instance of the KILT blockchain.
 Peregrine is not intended for real-world usage.
 The production instance of your verifier **must** work with the main KILT blockchain, called Spiritnet.
 Spiritnet does not share any data with Peregrine, so the DID you created on Peregrine will not exist on Spiritnet.
 You **should** generate a different set of mnemonics/keys for the production instance of your verifier.
 You will need to run the scripts again to create the DID and the domain linkage credential.
 To configure scripts to work with Spiritnet, change the value of `BLOCKCHAIN_ENDPOINT` from `wss://peregrine.kilt.io/parachain-public-ws` to `wss://kilt-rpc.dwellir.com`.
+You should also use the [public version of Sporran](https://www.sporran.org/) which connects to Spiritnet by default.

 ## Trust